Healthy Homes Assessment Raureka

 Draught Stopping Raureka

-If a draught could be felt from unreasonable gaps or holes or holes, it needs to be sealed.
+If a draught could be felt from unreasonable gaps or holes the area needs to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections